mdn/content/files/en-us/web/api/clipboard/read/index.md

 #### Result

-Copy some text, or the butterfly (JPG) or clock (PNG) images below (to copy images right-click on them and then select "Copy image" from the context menu).
+Copy some text or the butterfly (JPG) image below (to copy images right-click on them and then select "Copy image" from the context menu).
 Select the indicated frame below to paste this information from the clipboard into the frame.

+> **Note:** On Chromium browsers you will need to {{LiveSampleLink("Reading data from the clipboard","run this example in its own tab")}} (the inline example below is run in a frame, which is not granted the [Permissions-Policy](/en-US/docs/Web/HTTP/Headers/Permissions-Policy) `clipboard-read` and `clipboard-write` permissions [required by Chromium browsers](/en-US/docs/Web/API/Clipboard_API#security_considerations)).

 {{EmbedLiveSample("Reading data from the clipboard", "100%", "450")}}